onja-org/w2_dom_manipulation_basics/README.md

-# 🧠 Lab – Advanced DOM Manipulation
+# 🌟 Advanced DOM Manipulation Lab

-Welcome to the **Advanced DOM Manipulation Lab**!
+Welcome to the Advanced DOM Manipulation Lab!
-In this lab, you’ll take your DOM skills beyond the basics — learning how to build **dynamic, responsive, and interactive web pages** using JavaScript.
+In this lab, you’ll learn how to efficiently interact with, modify, and optimize the DOM using JavaScript.

----
+Advanced DOM manipulation is key to building fast, interactive web pages that respond instantly to user actions without reloading.

 ## 🎯 Goal

-Learn how to manipulate the DOM more efficiently using **modern techniques** such as advanced element creation, attribute handling, dataset usage, and performance-friendly updates.

----
+By the end of this lab, you will be able to:

+- Dynamically add, remove, and update elements on the page

+- Use template cloning for reusable UI components

+- Handle user interactions efficiently with event delegation

+- Store and manage element metadata with data-* attributes

+- Optimize DOM updates using DocumentFragment and batching techniques

-## 📚 What You’ll Learn
+## 📚 Project Structure

-- Working with **multiple elements** dynamically
-- Using **template cloning** and **DocumentFragment** for performance
-- Handling **attributes and datasets** dynamically
-- Navigating complex DOM structures
-- Using **event delegation** for scalable interactivity
-- **Optimizing** DOM operations to avoid layout thrashing
-- Updating content and styles efficiently

----

-## 🧩 Files Included

-- `lesson.md` → Detailed lesson explaining each concept
+**lesson/lesson.md** → Learn advanced concepts with examples and illustrations

-- `exercise.md` → Hands-on exercise instructions
+**lab/exercise.md** → Hands-on exercise instructions

-- `exercise.js` → Starter JavaScript file to implement your code
+**lab/exercise.js** → Starter JS to begin the exercise

----

-## 🧪 Mini Exercise

-Build a **dynamic to-do or shopping list app** where you can:
-- Add new items dynamically
-- Mark items as done
-- Edit or remove items
-- Use dataset attributes to store metadata (like IDs or timestamps)
-- Use event delegation to handle user actions efficiently

----
+**lab/index.html** → HTML structure including task template

+**lab/style.css** → Optional styling for better visualization

+**solutions/solution.js** → Complete solution (only check after finishing the exercise)

-## 🚀 How to Run
+## 🚀 How to Get Started

-1. Open `index.html` in your browser.
-2. Edit and test your JavaScript inside `lab/exercise.js`.
+1. Read the lesson first (lesson/lesson.md)

+2. Understand how advanced DOM manipulation works, including template cloning, event delegation, datasets, and efficient updates.

-3. Follow the guided steps in `lab/exercise.md`.
+3. Open the exercise instructions (lab/exercise.md)

-💡 *Tip: Use the browser DevTools to inspect how the DOM updates in real-time!*